gildas/puppet-me/README.md

   When used, it will update $env:DAAS_CACHE
   Alias: DaasCache
   Default: $env:DAAS_CACHE or $env:ProgramData\DaaS\Cache
+- -CacheSource *list of path_or_url*
+  Contains a comma separated list of URLs or paths where the sources can be downloaded before the configuration.
+  Alias: CacheSources
+  Default: None
 - -Credential *credential*
   Contains some **[PSCredential](https://msdn.microsoft.com/en-us/library/system.management.automation.pscredential.aspx)** to use by default when connecting to VPNs, Windows Share, etc.
   To get a dialog box that queries for the credentials, use the following: